yliu213/ACC25_ROS2/README.md

 sudo aptitude install gazebo libgazebo11 libgazebo-dev make px4_sitl_default gazebo-classic
 ```
+The above cmd may need to run outside PX4 folder in order to work properly.

 ### 2. Install QGroundControl
 Setup mirror network in your computer as follows: